What is TestNG?

 Why do we use TestNG Framework with Selenium?

-There is the following purpose of using TestNG in selenium.
+There are the following reasons or purposes for using TestNG with Selenium.
 They are as follows:

-2. You can execute selective test cases.
-For example, suppose, you have 25 test cases and you want to execute only 5 test cases, so you can easily execute 5 test cases using TestNG framework.
+For example, suppose, we have 25 test cases and we want to execute only 5 test cases.
+So, we can easily execute 5 test cases using TestNG framework.

-You can run the fourth test case using testng-failed.xml file option provided by TestNG in the output folder.
-You will have to run this XML file to execute the only failed test case.
+In this situation, we can run the fourth test case using the testng-failed.xml file option provided by TestNG in the output folder.
+We will have to run this XML file to execute the only failed test case.

-4. We can easily integrate TestNG framework with tools like Maven, Jenkins, etc.
+4. We can easily integrate the TestNG framework with various tools and plugins like ANT, Maven, Jenkins, Integrated Development Environment (Eclipse), etc.

 5. Verification can be achieved with the help of only TestNG.